dalek-cryptography/subtle/README.md

 an optimization barrier to protect the `Choice` type.
 _Using the `nightly` feature is recommended for security_.

-* The `generic-impls` feature (enabled by default) provides generic impls of some traits.
-It can be disabled to allow specialized impls without violating the orphan rules.

 ## Documentation

 Documentation is available [here][docs].